chocolatey-community/chocolatey-packages/automatic/freecad/README.md

 FreeCAD is based on OpenCasCade, a powerful geometry kernel, features an Open Inventor-compliant 3D scene representation model provided by the Coin 3D library, and a broad Python API.
 The interface is built with Qt.
 FreeCAD runs exactly the same way on Windows, Mac OSX and Linux platforms.

 ### Notes

-This package may install a 32bit version that is not the same veerrsion number as the 64bit version.
+This package may install a 32bit version that is not the same version number as the 64bit version.

 ## Features